 Sentiment analysis is not adept at understanding visual queues.

-These challenges sow the way for improvement while using sentiment analysis.
+These challenges sow the way for improvements in sentiment analysis.
 Brand monitoring, customer service, and market research are at the level of regularly using text analytics.
 Moreover, sentiment analysis is set to revolutionize political science, sociology, psychology, flame detection, identifying child-suitability of videos, etc.

-Organizations use sentiment analysis to understand or reach the pivotal point of the matter, predict a crisis, improve the experiences of unhappy customers, and even help run a marketing/political campaign.
+Organizations use sentiment analysis to predict a crisis, improve the experiences of unhappy customers, and even help run a marketing/political campaign.
 Manually, it is impossible to scan through all the posts or all the available texts on social media.
 Sentiment analysis helps convert unstructured text into structured data using NLP and open source tools.

 Want to Learn More about NLP and Artificial Intelligence?